FabrizioBrancati/Queuer/README.md

 - [x] Create semaphores
 - [x] Create and handle schedules
 - [x] Automatically or manually retry an operation
-- [ ] Ability to restore uncompleted operations
+- [x] Ability to restore uncompleted operations
+- [ ] Improve the state restoration feature
 - [ ] Throttling between each automatic operation retry
 - [ ] Data layer that every operation inside an operation queue can access